Systemic Support for Britain's Nonstandard Workers

 Some people aren't emotionally ready for full-time, but could handle incremental steps into work; maybe a few hours today, a few more later in the week, perhaps half a day next week, and so on.

 Official UK data on these diverse work-seekers is inadequate.
 The most inclusive research has been in comparable US regions where Gallup polling found 36% of adults reliant on at least some ad-hoc earnings.
 McKinsey independently also assessed the figure at 36%.
-In Britain, the TUC describes irregular work as "spiraling".
+In Britain, the TUC describes irregular platform work as "spiralling".

 An Overlooked Workforce